jmoh3/DolloSat/README.md

 ## Requirements

 This repository uses two SAT Solution samples: [QuickSampler](https://github.com/RafaelTupynamba/quicksampler) and [UniGen](https://bitbucket.org/kuldeepmeel/unigen/src/master/).
 QuickSampler also requires the z3 binary specified in the installation instructions.
+It also uses [pblib](http://tools.computational-logic.org/content/pblib.php), a a toolkit for encoding Pseudo-Boolean constraints into CNF.

-All of these binaries should be provided, but if none of them work, please see the GitHub pages for further instructions.
+All of these binaries should be provided, but if some don't work, please see the links for further instructions.

 ## Usage Instructions